saullocastro/latex_template/README.md

 ### Different formats

 JupyterBook supports producing your report in multiple formats, including:
-- <b> web-based format: </b> Ideal for online reading, interactive content and sharing with supervisors and collaborators.
+- **web-based format:** Ideal for online reading, interactive content and sharing with supervisors and collaborators.
 An example can be seen [here](https://luukfroling.github.io/BEP/)
-- <b> PDF format: </b> Suitable for official submission and printing.
+- **PDF format:** Suitable for official submission and printing.
 This repository focuses on providing a template specifically designed for the PDF format.

 ## How to use this template